 Create Your Next Employee Feedback Survey with SurveyLegend!

-Anxious to hear how your employees feel about their new remote work during this unprecedented time in your company, and the world’s history?
+Anxious to hear how your employees feel about their new remote work during these unprecedented times?
 Create an employee feedback survey with SurveyLegend (and view a template here).

-Our pre-designed surveys are easy to create and easy on the eyes, and they’re responsive so they’ll adjust to your employees’ smaller, at-home screens or even their smartphones.
+Our pre-designed surveys are easy to create and easy on the eyes.
+Plus, they’re responsive so they’ll adjust to your employees’ smaller, at-home screens or even their smartphones.
 Get started with SurveyLegend for free today.